Market (economics): Market failure

-Around the 1970s the study of market failures came into focus with the study of information asymmetry.
+Around the 1970s the study of market failures, sometimes also called a broken market, came into focus with the study of information asymmetry.
 In particular, three authors emerged from this period: Akerlof, Spence and Stiglitz.
 Akerlof considered the problem of bad quality cars driving good quality cars out of the market in his classic "The Market for Lemons" (1970) because of the presence of asymmetrical information between buyers and sellers.
 Michael Spence explained that signaling was fundamental in the labour market since employers cannot know beforehand which candidate is the most productive, a college degree becomes a signaling device that a firm uses to select new personnel.
 Stiglitz provided some general conditions under which market equilibrium is not efficient: presence of externalities, imperfect information and incomplete markets.

+Broken markets appear for a variety of reasons, including a good or service being needed but unavailable or too expensive for the person who needs it.
+For example, child care may not be available due to waitlists or shortages of workers.
+Even when it is available, the cost may be unaffordable, or even higher than the parent's income, despite daycare workers usually being poorly paid and profit margins being very low.
+Commercial delivery of healthcare is also generally considered a broken market, though some economists, who are focused entirely on the financial side rather than on questions of equity, believe that it is not technically a market failure if some people cannot receive the healthcare that they need.